 The ongoing projects include those funded through multiple sources, and could include future funded projects or other projects conducted utilizing unrestricted funds:

-(1) R01-funded: on the genetic history, statistical genetics and genetic epidemiology of metabolic traits and PRS of Pacific Island populations (Native Hawaiians, Samoans).
+(1) R01-funded: on the genetic history and genetic epidemiology of metabolic traits of Pacific Island populations (Native Hawaiians, Samoans).
 Will have access to newly generated whole genome sequencing data and genome-wide array data.

-Across these projects, the candidate will also have access to data in Multiethnic Cohort (https://uhcancercenter.org/mec), including new GWAS and WGS data being generated, and multi-omic data in pipeline.
+Across these projects, the candidate will also have access to data from Multiethnic Cohort (https://uhcancercenter.org/mec) and major biobanks, including new GWAS and WGS data being generated, and multi-omic data in pipeline.

-Start date is flexible throughout 2023.
-Some level of working from home is possible.
+Start date is flexible throughout 2023 and 2024.
+A hybrid format with some level of working from home is possible.
 We are actively establishing a vibrant and respectful culture in the research group.
 See brief notes on how we are working towards this goal here: http://chianglab.usc.edu/resources.html

 Minimum Education: Ph.D. or equivalent doctorateMinimum Experience: 1 yearMinimum Field of Expertise: Directly related education and experience in research specialization with advancedknowledge of equipment, procedures and analysis methods.